-For a breakdown of our non-current assets by geographic market in 2021, see "Business-Ratio of Average DAU to Average MAU" in the final prospectus relating to our IPO, filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act on January 19, 2024, which information is herein incorporated by reference.
+For a breakdown of our non-current assets by geographic market in 2022, see "Item 4.
+Information on the Company-B. Business Overview-Results of Operations-Years Ended December 31, 2023 and 2022," in the annual report on Form 20-F filed with the SEC on April 29, 2024, which information is herein incorporated by reference.